 i.
 The name(s) of a Ghanaian citizen(s) who is being trained by the applicant company to take up that role in Ghana and where he/she is being trained;

 ii.
-The duration of the training programme which shall include the start and end date;
+The duration of the training program which shall include the start and end date;

 iii.
-The certification and qualification to be obtained by the Ghanaian on successful completion of the training programme;
+The certification and qualification to be obtained by the Ghanaian on successful completion of the training program;

 iv.
-The anticipated date the Ghanaian successor is to take over from the expatriate;
+The anticipated time the Ghanaian successor is to take over from the expatriate;

-13. Allocate a dedicated Training Budget for the implementation of the Succession Plan and the training programme as referred to in Guideline 12 above.
+13. Allocate a dedicated Training Budget for the implementation of the Succession Plan and the training program, as referred to in Guideline 12 above.

 14. Upon the submission of the Succession Plan(s), submit quarterly appraisal reports signed by both the expatriate and the designated Ghanaian successor(s) to the Commission at the end of every quarter for review, approval, and monitoring and evaluation.

-15. Request for approval in the case where there is a justifiable need to alter an agreed succession plan by the change of the Ghanaian successor(s) or extension of localisation period.
+15. Request for approval in the case where there is a justifiable need to alter an agreed succession plan by the change of the Ghanaian successor(s) or extension of the localization period.
 Where the necessary approval is not sought, renewal of application may be refused.

-16. Submit annual renewal of the work permit three (3) months prior to the expiration of the work permit based on the Commission’s assessment and satisfaction with their implementation of their Succession and Training Plans, as well as the proper utilisation of the allocated Training Budget.
+16. Submit annual renewal of the work permit three (3) months before the expiration of the work permit based on the Commission’s assessment and satisfaction with their implementation of their Succession and Training Plans, as well as the proper utilization of the allocated Training Budget.

-17. Pursuant to Section 60(4) of Act 919, prepare and submit to the Commission for its written approval, a training plan/programme for Ghanaian citizens in its employment and qualified Ghanaian citizens who are not in its employment for an ensuing year by the 1st day of October each year.
+17. Under Section 60(4) of Act 919, prepare and submit to the Commission for its written approval, a training plan/program for Ghanaian citizens in its employment and qualified Ghanaian citizens who are not in its employment for an ensuing year by the 1st day of October each year.

-18. The training plan/programme referred to in Guideline 17 above shall state the following:
+18. The training plan/program referred to in Guideline 17 above shall state the following:

-* The names of the Ghanaian citizens to benefit from the training plan/programme;
+* The names of the Ghanaian citizens to benefit from the training plan/program;

-* Whether the Ghanaian citizen(s) proposed for the training plan/programme is in the employment of the company;
+* Whether the Ghanaian citizen(s) proposed for the training plan/program is in the employment of the company;

-* If the Ghanaian citizen(s) selected is not in the employment of the company, whether he or she shall be employed by the company on completion of the training programme;
+* If the Ghanaian citizen(s) selected is not in the employment of the company, whether the company shall employ him or her on completion of the training program;

-* The place and institution where the training programme will take place;
+* The place and institution where the training program will take place;

-*The competences expected to be gained from the training programme;
+*The competences expected to be gained from the training program;

-* The cost of the training programme per beneficiary;
+* The cost of the training program per beneficiary;

 20. Furnish the Commission with any further information it may consider necessary for the successful implementation of the L.I.
 2204 and these guidelines”.